BART-based inference for Poisson processes: Intensity estimation for Real Data

-In this section we apply our algorithm to real data sets when modeled as realizations of inhomogeneous Poisson processes in one and two dimensions.
-We compare our intensity estimates of one dimensional processes with those obtained by applying the Haar-Fisz algorithm on earthquake data.
-We observe that our algorithm and the Haar-Fisz algorithm lead to similar results.
-We also compare our intensity estimates of two dimensional processes with fixed-bandwidth and adaptive-bandwidth kernel estimators in which the bandwidth for each point is calculated using the inverse-square-root rule~\citep{abramson1982bandwidth}.
-We note that the results of our algorithm using 10 Trees are similar to the kernel estimator having bandwidth chosen using likelihood cross-validation~\citet{loader1999local}.
+where $N(S_i)$ is the actual number of points in $S_i$ and with $N_{S_i}$ being the number of testing points $\{z_j\}$ falling in $S_i$.
+We apply the metrics AAE and RISE to compare our intensity estimates of one dimensional processes with those obtained by applying the Haar-Fisz algorithm for one dimensional data; and with kernel estimators for two-dimensional data.
+We observe that our algorithm, the Haar-Fisz algorithm and the kernel smoothing lead to similar results.
 As expected, the reconstructions of the intensity function are less smooth than those derived with kernel smoothing.
+The kernel estimator, as well as the bandwidth value given by likelihood cross-validation were computed using the \textbf{R} package \textbf{spatstat} \citep{spatstat}.
+We provide more simulation results in the supplementary material.